Recognizing mainboard components of Desktop – Part 2

 • 01 cleaning cloth

-3. Components of Desktop mainboard
+3. Components of the motherboard

 3.1.
-Ports, slots and ROM BIOS
+Ports, slots, and ROM BIOS

 Speaker port, micro port